tag1consulting/goose/README.md

 In the requests file, you can see that three different user threads triggered Coordinated Omission Mitigation, specifically threads 2, 0, and 3.
 All `GooseUser` threads were loading the same `GooseTask` as due to task weighting this is the task loaded the most frequently.
 Each `GooseUser` thread loops through all `GooseTasks` in a similar amount of time: thread 2 takes on average 1.651 seconds, thread 0 takes on average 1.439 seconds, and thread 3 takes on average 1.812 seconds.

-Also if the `--requests-file` is enabled, requests back-filled by Coordinated Omission Mitigation show up in the generated log file, even though they were not actually sent to the server.
+Also if the `--request-log` is enabled, requests back-filled by Coordinated Omission Mitigation show up in the generated log file, even though they were not actually sent to the server.
 In the following example, Coordinated Omission Mitigation was triggered when the server took 11,965 milliseconds to loop through all requests, instead of the average cadence of 3,162 milliseconds.
 This causes it to backfill a block of requests that statistically should have happened, with a `response_time` decreasing by the expected request cadence.

 ```json
 {"coordinated_omission_cadence":3161,"coordinated_omission_elapsed":11965,"elapsed":185835,"error":"","final_url":"http://example.com/misc/jquery.js?v=1.4.4","method":"Get","name":"static asset","redirected":false,"response_time":11965,"status_code":200,"success":true,"update":false,"url":"http://example.com/misc/jquery.js?v=1.4.4","user":2}